Avi Rokah

 Strong technique – fluid transitions.

 Not a contradiction, but rather compliment each other.
 In Shotokan karate we strive for the beauty of one finishing blow technique (Todome), one of the unique aspects of our karate is kime (mental and physical focus), or how to to deliver the total energy of the whole body, in the shortest instant, to intended line of energy at impact.
-Shotokan karate is known for powerful technique, at the same time when making strong kime it is easy to lose the smooth transition and fluidity.
-This is dangerous because if we miss or not finish the fight with one technique, than
+A well-trained Shotokan karate dojo will always emphasise that Shotokan karate is known for powerful technique, at the same time when making strong kime it is easy to lose the smooth transition and fluidity.
+This is dangerous because if we miss

 Strong technique – fluid transitions.
 Read More »